Posted on 2nd October 2019

 It is also likely that Friends had been called ‘Quakers’ before this due to their ecstatic shaking when worshiping, but the judge’s name-calling made sure the name stuck.

 In 1652, with the bloody civil war over, George Fox and the Children of the Light met with the West Morland Seekers in Cumbria.
-Here, Fox climbs up Pendle Hill and has a vision where, according to his journal, “The Lord let me see in what places he had a great people to be gathered.”
+Here, Fox climbed up Pendle Hill and had a vision where, according to his journal, “The Lord let me see in what places he had a great people to be gathered.”

-A few days later the West Morland Seekers arrange a gathering of over 1,000 Seekers from across the region to come and hear Fox, a newly self-declared Quaker, speak.
-The place was Firbank Fell in Cumbria and Fox is said to have spoken for over three hours and as a result many Seekers converted to Quakers.
+A few days later the West Morland Seekers arranged a gathering of over 1,000 Seekers from across the region to come and hear Fox the ‘Quaker’, speak.
+The place where Fox preached was Firbank Fell in Cumbria and he is said to have spoken for over three hours and as a result many Seekers converted to Quakers.

 Early Growth of the Society

 Eight years later, By 1660 there were an estimated 60,000 Quakers in Britian, which represented about 0.75% of the population at the time.
-In contrast many groups such as the Levellers and Diggers had been crushed to the point where they withered and died.
+In contrast many groups such as the Levellers and Diggers had been trodden down to the point where they had trampled out of existence.

-One of the reasons they had expanded so fast was they harnessed the power of the printing press.
-In the first three decades of Quakerism, Quaker pamphlets took up around 9% of all known titles published in England at the time, no small feat for a group that was about 0.73% of the population.
+One of the reasons the Quakers had expanded so fast was that they harnessed the power of the printing press.
+In the first three decades of Quakerism, Quaker pamphlets took up around 9% of all known titles published in England at the time.
+This was no small feat for a group that was less than 1% of the population.
 Many of these pamphlets have survived and copies are kept at the Library of the Society of Friends.

 Quakerism also made the jump across the pond.
 Mary Fisher and Ann Austin are the first known Quakers to set foot in the New World.
 They traveled from England to Barbados in 1655 and then went on to the Massachusetts Bay Colony to spread the beliefs of the Friends among the colonists.

 In Puritan-run Massachusetts the two women were persecuted, imprisoned, and their books were burned.
 Due to the intolerance of the Puritans, the Quakers eventually left the Massachusetts Bay Colony and migrated to the more tolerant colony in Rhode Island.
-The Massachusetts Bay Colony would later hang four Quakers in Boston.
+The Massachusetts Bay Colony would soon make Quakerism illegal and would go on to hang four Quakers in Boston.

-Between 1675 and 1725, an estimated 23,000 Quakers left England and went to America.
+Between 1675 and 1725, an estimated 23,000 Quakers left England and went to America, but for obvious reasons avoided Massachusetts.
 In 1681, William Penn founded Pennsylvania as his ‘holy experiment’ and advertised it to prospective settlers as being democratic and tolerant of all religions.

 A year later, in 1682, 23 ships carrying an estimated 2,000 settlers sailed from England, crossed the Atlantic and went up the Delaware river to join Penn’s colony.
-Apart from Quakers, Penn’s ‘holy experiment’ became a haven for minority religious sects from Germany, Holland, Scandinavia, and Great Britain.
+Apart from Quakers, Penn’s ‘holy experiment’ became a haven for minority religious sects from Germany, Holland, Scandinavia, and of course Britain.

-By the end of the 17th century, the radical roots of Quakerism had taken hold, blossomed and proved impossible to weed out.
+By the end of the 17th century, the radical roots of Quakerism had taken hold, survived the English Revolution, blossomed in the New World and proved impossible to weed out.

 Image from ancestralfindings.com